langchain-ai/langgraph/docs/docs/cloud/concepts/api.md

 ### Assistants

+When building agents, it is fairly common to make rapid changes that *do not* alter the graph logic.
+For example, simply changing prompts or the LLM selection can have significant impacts on the behavior of the agents.
+Assistants offer an easy way to make and save these types of changes to agent configuration.
+This can have at least two use-cases:

+* Assistants give developers a quick and easy way to modify and version graph version for experimentation.
+* Assistants can be modified via LangGraph Studio, offering a no-code way to configure agents  (e.g., for business users).

+#### Configuring Assistants

-An assistant is a configured instance of a [`CompiledGraph`][compiledgraph].
-It abstracts the cognitive architecture of the graph and contains instance specific configuration and metadata.
-Multiple assistants can reference the same graph but can contain different configuration and metadata, which may differentiate the behavior of the assistants.
-An assistant (i.e. the graph) is invoked as part of a run.
+In practice, an assistant is just an *instance* of a graph with a specific configuration.
+Because of this, multiple assistants can reference the same graph but can contain different configurations, such as prompts, models, and other graph configuration options.
 The LangGraph Cloud API provides several endpoints for creating and managing assistants.
-See the [API reference](../reference/api/api_ref.html#tag/assistantscreate) for more details.
+See the [API reference](../reference/api/api_ref.html#tag/assistantscreate) and [this how-to](../how-tos/configuration_cloud.md) for more details on how to create assistants.

-#### Configuring Assistants

-You can save custom assistants from the same graph to set different default prompts, models, and other configurations without changing a line of code in your graph.
-This allows you the ability to quickly test out different configurations without having to rewrite your graph every time, and also give users the flexibility to select different configurations when using your LangGraph application.
-See [this how-to](../how-tos/configuration_cloud.md) for information on how to configure a deployed graph.

 #### Versioning Assistants

-In addition to creating different assistants by changing the configuration, you can save versions for each assistant to track changes over time to specific configuration keys such as the system prompt.
-You can think of graphs as providing the core information architecture, assistants as representing core configuration changes to that fundamental architecture (i.e changing the model or the tools), and assistant versions as tracking smaller configuration changes (such as edits to the system prompt) that fine-tune your assistant to perform optimally for your task.
+Once you've created an assistant, you can save and version it to track changes to the configuration over time.
+You can think about this at three levels:

+1) The graph lays out the general agent application logic
+2) The agent configuration options represent parameters that can be changed
+3) Assistant versions save and track specific settings of the agent configuration options

-For example, say your graph helps your users with planning trips.
-For each user of your graoh, you can create a new assistant that passes in the airline and car service the user prefers to use.
-As each user interacts with their own assistant you could version it on the specific desires the user expresses (explicitly or non-explicitly) such as their price sensitivity, their preferred agent response format, etc. Read [this how-to](../how-tos/assistant_versioning.md) to learn how you can use assistant versioning through both the [Studio](../how-tos/index.md/#langgraph-studio) and the SDK.
+For example, if you have an agent that helps for planning trips, you can create a new assistant *for each user* that passes specific user preferences (e.g., desired airline and car service).
+As each user interacts with their own assistant, assistant versions can be saved that track the specific desires of the user.
+Read [this how-to](../how-tos/assistant_versioning.md) to learn how you can use assistant versioning through both the [Studio](../how-tos/index.md/#langgraph-studio) and the SDK.

 ### Threads